rust-lang/blog.rust-lang.org/posts/2023-08-29-keeping-secure-with-cargo-audit-0.18.md

 $ cargo audit
 ```

-Both `cargo audit` and the [RustSec](https://rustsec.org/) advisory database that powers it are maintaiend by the [Rust Secure Code working group](https://www.rust-lang.org/governance/wgs/wg-secure-code).
+Both `cargo audit` and the [RustSec](https://rustsec.org/) advisory database that powers it are maintained by the [Rust Secure Code working group](https://www.rust-lang.org/governance/wgs/wg-secure-code).

 ## What's new in this release